 Defamation Damages for Personal Distress and Hurt

-But an award of damages also serves as consolation for the personal distress and hurt caused and reparation for the harm done to personal and business reputation.
+An award of defamation damages also serves as consolation for the personal distress and hurt caused and reparation for the harm done to personal and business reputation.

 Defamation Legislation in Australia

 Under the Defamation Acts throughout the Australian States (the SA Act is the Defamation Act, 2005), various specific sections guide the Courts in fixing an amount for a defamation of character:

 - The court is to ensure that there is an appropriate and rational relationship between the harm sustained by the plaintiff and the amount of defamation damages awarded;